Bessie Benson Memorial Park History

 2. Carroll OH History.
 (Submitted on August 7, 2019, by William Fischer, Jr. of Scranton, Pennsylvania.)

 Credits.
 This page was last revised on August 7, 2019.
-This page originally submitted on August 7, 2019, by William Fischer, Jr. of Scranton, Pennsylvania.
-This page has been viewed 49 times since then.
+It was originally submitted on August 7, 2019, by William Fischer, Jr. of Scranton, Pennsylvania.
+This page has been viewed 112 times since then and 60 times this year.
 Photos: 1, 2. submitted on August 7, 2019, by William Fischer, Jr. of Scranton, Pennsylvania.